 In March, 2008 Dr. Hutchison was awarded the International Award of Merit of the Del Bianco Foundation in Florence, Italy for his work with students and faculty in the international programs sponsored by the Foundation.
-He was organizer of sessions on The Tourist City as part of the 10th Annual Florence Exposition in 2008, and organizer of a conference on Everyday Life in the Segmented City, held in Florence in July 2010, with some 70 participants from nearly two dozen countries.
+He was organizer of sessions on The Tourist City as part of the 10th Annual Florence Exposition in 2008, and in 2010 was organizer of Everyday Life in the Segmented City, held in Florence in July 2010, with some 70 participants from nearly two dozen countries.
 The second Everyday Life conference will be held July 2015.
-Other members of the planning committee for the conference included faculty from the Universidade Federal de Pernambuco, (Brazil) Università degli Studi di Bologna and Università degli Studi di Firenze (Italy), Westmister University (London), American University (Washington D.C.), University of Lisbon and University of Porto (Portugal).
+Other members of the planning committee for the conference included faculty from the Universidade Federal de Pernambuco, (Brazil) Università degli Studi di Bologna, Università degli Studi di Firenze (Italy), Westmister University (London), American University (Washington D.C.), University of Lisbon and University of Porto (Portugal).

 Check out Keeping Memory Alive: The Mine Wars in US and UK at the Edinburgh International Arts Festival, August 2006.

 The burgeoning field of urban studies addresses both the growth and expansion of urban areas (urbanization) and the nature of and quality of urban life (urbanism).
 Both are among the most pressing areas of inquiry for the coming decades as humans confront significant and growing problems such as climate change, population growth, and global inequality.
 SAGE Reference’s authoritative, new two-volume Encyclopedia of Urban Studies addresses not only the specific theories, key studies, and important figures that have influenced the individual discipline but also the field of urban studies more generally.
 Highly accessible A-to-Z entries demonstrate the international and interdisciplinary nature of the field with contributions from scholars in many different countries.